 - Windows 11: How To Check if Your PC is Compatible For Upgrade

-If your computer is not older than 5-6 years then you should see TPM 2.0 and secure boot features in the BIOS.
-All the newer laptops and motherboards are equipped with trusted platform module and UEFI.
+If your computer is not older than 5-6 years, then you should see the TPM 2.0 and secure boot features in the UEFI/BIOS.
+All the newer laptops and motherboards are equipped with trusted platform modules and UEFI.

-Open BIOS menu and find the TPM option under the CPU configuration settings and enable the feature, if your CPU supports overclocking then you will find this setting in overclocking profile.
+Open the BIOS menu, find the TPM option under the CPU configuration settings, and enable the feature; if your CPU supports overclocking, then you will find this setting in the overclocking profile.

 Secure boot can be enabled from the UEFI settings.

-1. Restart the PC and press “Del” key when you see the Asus/ROG logo.
+1. Restart the PC and press the “Del” key when you see the Asus/ROG logo.

 3. Press F10 to save the changes and restart the PC.

-When TPM 2.0 and secure boot are disabled from the BIOS then you will get VAL 51 error while opening the game, you can follow the above guidelines to enable TPM 2.0 and secure boot to fix the error message.
+When TPM 2.0 and secure boot are disabled from the BIOS, you will get VAL 51 error while opening the game; you can follow the above guidelines to enable TPM 2.0 and secure boot to fix the error message.